remult/remult/docs/tutorials/react-next/entities.md

 ## Define the Model

-1. Create a `shared` folder under the `src` folder.
+1. Create a `shared` folder under the root folder.
 This folder will contain code shared between frontend and backend.

-2. Create a file `Task.ts` in the `src/shared/` folder, with the following code:
+2. Create a file `Task.ts` in the `shared/` folder, with the following code:

 ```ts
 // src/shared/Task.ts